Isolated Testing Infrastructure

 - Time for the Swaming master to react and return the information to the Swarming client running on the buildbot worker.

 All servers run on AppEngine.
 It scales just fine.

 There are multiple single points of failures

 - The Isolate Server which is hosted on AppEngine.

 - The Swarming master, which is also hosted on AppEngine.

 Since the whole infrastructure is visible from the internet, like this design doc, proper DACL need to be used.
-Both the Swarming master and the Isolate Server require valid Google accounts.
-The credential verification is completely managed by auth_service
+Both the Swarming and the Isolate servers require valid Google accounts.
+The credential verification is completely managed by auth_service.

 All the code (Swarming master, Isolate Server and swarming_client code) are tested in canary before being rolled out to prod.
 See the Canary Setup above.

 Faulty file systems are inherently slow: every time a file is missing, the whole process hangs, the FUSE adapter downloads the file synchronously, then the process resume.
 Multiply 8000x; that's what browser_tests lists.
 With a pre-loaded content-addressed file-system, all the files can be cached safely locally and be downloaded simultaneously.
 The saving and speed improvement is enormous.